 COMMUNICATE WITH CONSISTENCY

 I just mentioned how a child loves to emulate and role play.
 They will do this instinctively with those that spend the most time with them.
 But as you do that, be consistent.

 A child will quickly get confused if you aren’t predictable to him.
 He wants to be like you, but being like you is inconsistent.
 You don’t communicate with a child through inconsistent living.

 All growing up, I never once heard my parents argue.
 This became a source of security in my young life.
 My parents were incredibly consistent in this and it did speak to me, it did give me peace.
 I never worried about what might happen when I got home.
 Home was always peaceful and fun.

 Be consistent in your love and discipline.
 A child understands this.
-Communication with a child is more of being the right role model and example to emulate and duplicate.
+Communicating with your children is more about being the right role model and example to emulate and duplicate.
 Their understanding and reasoning is insufficient to fully comprehend the whys and wherefores of all that you do.
 But at a young age, that isn’t important.
 You communicate by being the example.

 I have four boys.
 I asked the oldest three what they want to be when they grow up.
-All of them said, “I want to be a Preacher.”
-That is what I am.
-I pastor a church.
+All of them said at the time, “I want to be a preacher.”
+That is what I was when I asked them.
+I pastored a church.
 They may or may not grow up to become a pastor.
 That is between them and God.
-But at this age, that’s exactly what I aimed for.
-They want to emulate and role play their daddy.
-Through that avenue of a role model, I can convey what I believe, convey my morals and values to them.
+But at that age, that’s exactly what I aimed for.
+They wanted to emulate and roleplay their daddy.
+Through that avenue of a role model, I can convey what I believe and convey my morals and values to them.

-But, being one thing at Church and another at home will destroy all of that.
-I must be consistent before them.
+But, being one thing at church and another at home will destroy all of that.
+Communicating with your children means you must be consistent.
 This is essential!